-Representing IPv4 addresses in dot-decimal notation is most convenient for network masks of 8/16/24 bits, but otherwise, the mask will not match the octet division.
-A hexadecimal representation may help in some cases because each hexadecimal symbol will correspond to a set of four bits, so if the network mask is 4/8/16/20/24/28 we will be able to see it clearly.
-The general solution, however, is binary representation.
+Representing IPv4 addresses in dot-decimal notation is most convenient for network prefix-lengths of 8/16/24 bits, but otherwise, the mask will not match the octet division.
+A hexadecimal representation may help in some cases because each hexadecimal symbol will correspond to a set of four bits, so if the prefix-length is 4/8/16/20/24/28 we will be able to see it clearly.
+The general solution, however, is the use of binary representation.